mask1no/The-Keymaker/PRD.md

 - **Tooltips**: Clear explanations for disabled actions and validation failures
 - **Toast Notifications**:
-  - S, uccess: "Bundle landed in slot X" with transaction links
+  - S, u, c, cess: "Bundle landed in slot X" with transaction links
-  - W, arning: "Bundle pending > 30s" with status updates
+  - W, a, r, ning: "Bundle pending > 30s" with status updates
-  - E, rror: "Bundle f, ailed: [specific reason]" with resolution steps
+  - E, r, r, or: "Bundle f, a, i, led: [specific reason]" with resolution steps
 - **Loading States**: Skeleton screens and progress indicators
 - **Empty States**: Helpful guidance for new users and empty data scenarios